 Based on the timing of this transaction, our consolidated financial statements for the year ended December 31, 2021 and 2020, reflect the results of the stations acquired in the Cumulus Exchange and do not reflect the results of our divested stations.
-Our consolidated financial statements for the year ended December 31, 2019: (i) reflect the results of the acquired stations for the portion of the period in which the LMAs were in effect and after the completion of the Cumulus Exchange; and (ii) reflect the results of our divested stations for the results of our divested stations for the period until the commencement date of the LMAs.
+Our consolidated financial statements for the year ended December 31, 2019: (i) reflect the results of the acquired stations for the portion of the period in which the LMAs were in effect and after the completion of the Cumulus Exchange; and (ii) reflect the results of our divested stations for the portion of the period until the commencement date of the LMAs.